top of page

 Fans of pre-2000s sci-fi anime are undoubtedly well-versed in interpreting convoluted plots.
 If you have already tackled Akira, Ghost in the Shell, Perfect Blue, or series like Revolutionary Girl Utena and Serial Experiments: Lain, the story in Gunbuster the Movie is a walk in the park.

-«The emotional distress of spaceflight and time dilation is fascinating enough,
+«The emotional distress of spaceflight and time dilation is fascinating enough, whereas underdeveloped teenage angst didn’t add much to the series anyway.»

-The series was a respectable effort from the young production team for sure, but many of the characters felt underdeveloped, nonetheless.
+The series was a respectable effort from the young production team, for sure, but many of the characters felt underdeveloped, nonetheless.
 As such, the trimming away of story arcs leading nowhere arguably tightened the storytelling.
 The trimmers did go a little overboard, though.
 The perfect cut probably awaits, somewhere between series and film.

 The Gunbusting Facts!